 A Community of Practice (CoP) is a group of people who “share a passion for something they do and learn how to do it better as they interact regularly” (Eitenne Wenger).
 The idea behind a CoP is that through the process of sharing experiences and knowledge with others, we enable dialogue among members and begin to explore new possibilities and new ways of doing something.

-A certificate of attendance will be issued at the last class for full attendance (15 hours of Professional Development – 10 hours in class & 5 hours of reading)
+Please note a certificate of attendance will be issued at the last class for full attendance (17.5 hours)